On 23 June 2016, the UK public voted to leave the EU. Under Article 50 of the Lisbon Treaty, the EU Treaties shall cease to apply to the UK:

 - the GPA does not cover private utilities or defence procurement.
 It seems very likely that there would be some liberalisation for private utilities.
 Defence procurement rules have always been contentious for Member States and we think it is unlikely that the UK would accept open access to non-UK bidders for defence and security-related contracts if it were not obliged to.
 That said, there has been an increasing drive by the current government to regulate single source contracts and increase competition, so it also seems unlikely that there would be no requirement for competition at all.

 - the GPA requires the implementation of a remedies regime but does not go into the same detail as the EU rules.
 It seems very likely that the UK would in time depart from the EU rules, which seem somewhat alien in the scheme of general UK law on judicial review and remedies.
 That would mean, for example, removing the possibility for automatic suspension and possibly also ineffectiveness.
+The judicial review regime would have to develop over time to fill the gaps left by the specific remedies regime.

 - it is possible that we will see more variance in the public procurement rules as governments change.
 As legislation has been founded in EU law there has been little change in the law itself when governments have changed, although there have often been significant practical changes (the exception being the additional Lord Young reforms that were implemented with the 2014 Directive).
 It is certainly possible that we will see greater variation in the rules themselves due to policy changes.